golang-design/research/content/posts/zero-alloc-call-sched.md

 $$ 958464 - 622592 = 0.32 \text{MiB} $$

-Comparing to the previous 1.41 MiB allocation, we optimized 1.08 MiB of memory which is exactly what was predicted before.
+Compared to the previous 1.41 MiB allocation, we optimized 1.08 MiB of memory, which we precisely predicted before.

-We might still wondering, if scheduling is not allocating memory anymore, who is still allocating the memory?
-To find out, we need a little bit help from the `runtime` package.
+We might still wonder if scheduling is not allocating memory anymore, who is still allocating the memory?
+To find out, we need a little bit of help from the `runtime` package.
 The compiler translates the allocation operation to a runtime function `runtime.newobject`.
-One can add three more lines and prints who is exactly calling this function using `runtime.FuncForPC`:
+One can add 3 more lines and prints, which is exactly calling this function using `runtime.FuncForPC`:

 ```go {linenos=inline,hl_lines=["3-5"],linenostart=1}
 // src/runtime/malloc.go